dduan/TOMLDecoder/TOMLDecoder.docc/DevelopingTOMLDecoder.md

 Write tests with Swift's Testing framework.

-Our unit tests includes the [official suite](https://github.com/toml-lang/toml-test) from the TOML GitHub organization, systematically translated into Swift tests.
+Our unit tests include the [official suite](https://github.com/toml-lang/toml-test) from the TOML GitHub organization, systematically translated into Swift tests.